Indiana Elite Scholars Academy

 Indiana Elite FC is committed to the development of a lifelong passion for soccer to enhance not only skills in our athletes, but leadership, sportsmanship, teamwork, and discipline – both on the field and in the classroom.
 Studies have proven that the advantages of competing in college sports is both immediate and long term, giving athletes countless opportunities to learn, compete and succeed.
 According to the NCAA, student-athletes graduate at rates higher than college students in general.
 Whether or not a player wants to try to extend their soccer career into college, playing sports helps tremendously when applying to colleges.
 College admissions officers don't just look at grades and test scores; they also look at a student's extracurricular activities.
 Playing a sport, staying active in the community and having an interest in music, art, or another hobby are not only helpful – they show that the student is well-rounded.

 IEFC has a strong commitment to athletics and academics, and our student-athlete success rate.
-This fall, Indiana Elite FC will implement several programs to assist our players in rising to athletic and academic challenges, including a free homework and tutoring program for our players needing extra assistance with academics, and ACT/SAT preparation classes.
+Indiana Elite FC has implemented several programs to assist our players in rising to athletic and academic challenges, including a free homework and tutoring program for our players needing extra assistance with academics, and ACT/SAT preparation classes.
 Our club is proud to be the first in the area to offer academic assistance, tutoring, and test preparation to our players and families to help make the academic process less overwhelming, especially if this is the first time you are thinking about college.
 Many universities and colleges set a minimum GPA of 3.0 as a baseline for freshman admission and transfer students.
 But the fact is this: the minimum you need to graduate may not be the same as what you need to get into college.
 Whether you choose a trade school, community college, four-year university, or Ivy League institution, the choice is YOURS.
 The time to start thinking about the future is now, and we are here to help.

 Here are some helpful ways to track your student-athlete’s journey: